fboehm/DBSLMMread/README.md

 <!-- badges: end -->

-The goal of DBSLMMread is to read intermediate C++ Armadillo “fields” from `DBSLMMinterval` and, with them, calculate the variances of the predicted values.
+The goal of DBSLMMread is to read intermediate C++ Armadillo “fields” from `DBSLMM` and, with them, calculate the variances of the predicted values using the DBSLMM model.